eckoecho/Project-2/README.md

 <img width="850" alt="Screenshot 2023-07-07 at 8 07 31 AM" src="https://github.com/eckoecho/Project-2/assets/43970023/d4f47613-7c7f-47ea-b0e0-664949b002b0">

 ## AQI Value vs. CO AQI Value

+Carbon Monoxide (CO) AQI Values also play a significant in the air quality.
+Presence of CO levels don't necessarily indicate that air quality is unhealthy, rather the quantity of CO levels in the air is the key factor.
+CO levels below 1.5 are still considered tolerable to moderate and good air qualities.
+However, good air qualities reading indicate the CO levels need to be at .75 and below.
+CO levels at 1.5 and above contribute to an unhealthy air quality.
+It should be noted, it is possible to have lower levels of CO and still be grouped into the unhealthy air quality.

 <img width="565" alt="Screenshot 2023-07-07 at 8 54 16 AM" src="https://github.com/eckoecho/Project-2/assets/43970023/957e9a40-7b44-4538-9fb1-0d6b1a484a61">